 A great PowerPoint presentation isn’t just a collection of slides—it’s a story.
 Storytelling transforms ordinary presentations into engaging, memorable experiences that captivate audiences and drive home key messages.
 Whether you’re pitching an idea, delivering a keynote, or leading a training session, mastering the art of storytelling in PowerPoint can make your presentation more compelling and persuasive.
 Here’s how to do it effectively.

-1. Start with a Strong Narrative Structure
+1. Start with a Strong Narrative Structure for Storytelling

 Every great story follows a structure, and your presentation should too.
 A clear narrative arc keeps your audience engaged from start to finish.